SiaFoundation/siad/modules/renter/skynetportals/README.md

  - `Portals` returns the list of known Skynet portals and whether they are public
  - `New` creates and returns a new Skynet Portals List
- - `Update` updates the Portals List
+ - `UpdateSkynetPortals` updates the Portals List

 **Outbound Complexities**
- - `New` calls the Persistence Subsystem's `callInitPersist` method
+ - `New` calls the Persistence System's `NewAppendOnlyPersist` method
- - `Update` calls the Persistence Subsystem's `callUpdateAndAppend` method
+ - `Update` calls the Persistence System's `UpdateAndAppend` method